Grizzelbee/ioBroker.mielecloudservice/README.md

 ### V6.1.6 (2022-05-10) (Black Wings)
 * (grizzelbee) New: Added some additional error handling code when Server Send Events report errors.
+* (grizzelbee) New: [238](https://github.com/Grizzelbee/ioBroker.mielecloudservice/issues/238) Added reconnect delay in case od an error
+* (grizzelbee) New: [192](https://github.com/Grizzelbee/ioBroker.mielecloudservice/issues/192) Improved handling od adapter traffic light in case of an error
+* (grizzelbee) New: waiting for code to complete in case of an ocurring event

 ### V6.1.5 (2022-05-05) (Black Wings)
 * (grizzelbee) Fix: Changed State-Changed log entry from info to debug